-Living in outback Queensland, Australia, surrounded by coal mines, snakes, marsupials and a wide blue sky, Alicia is a writer, a mum and wife, a cat-herder and a dog-whisperer.
+Living in outback Queensland, Australia, surrounded by coal mines, snakes, marsupials and a wide blue sky, Alicia is a writer, a mum, a cat-herder and a dog-whisperer.
 She began writing in her teens and never grew out of the phase, working in her spare time until the birth of her son in 2012 allowed her to focus on writing full time.
 She has dabbled in editing and blogging while completing a Bachelor of Education and studying a Post Graduate Certificate in Ancient History.
-Her first dark epic fantasy novel, Blood of Heirs, is currently under consideration by an agent and publisher.
+Her epic fantasy novels, Blood of Heirs and The Smuggler’s Daughter, are due for release in 2019.

 Baird Wells is the author of the Hundred Days series, as well as stand-alone historical novels ‘The Glass Apple’, ‘An Unspeakable Anguish’, and ‘The Last Woman in Weary Creek’.
 Her award-likely books have sold tens of copies in several places.

 Growing up in beautiful, historic Virginia, Baird fell in love with the past.
 She longs for a day when she can return, when Virginia no longer prohibits her from crossing its state lines.

 Baird wrote her first short story, long-hand, in 10th grade, for which she received one-hundred percent and a smiley face.
 Mrs. Gardner taught her the meaning of determination, and Baird, by now, has surely taught Mrs. Gardner the meaning of regret.